 ESPN Plaza & Other Production Facilities

-- ESPN Headquarters in Bristol, Conn., is home to one of the world’s largest and technologically advanced TV production facilities.
+- ESPN Headquarters in Bristol, Conn., is home to one of the world’s largest and most technologically advanced TV production facilities.
 Digital Center-1 (2004) and Digital Center-2 (2014) total more than 400,000 square feet.
 They serve as home for SportsCenter, NFL programming and more.
 Overall, ESPN Plaza is home to 19 buildings on 120 acres and 1.3 million square feet of office/production space.

 - ESPN’s Los Angeles Production Center (LAPC) went online in 2009 in the LA LIVE entertainment/retail complex.
-The 129,000-square foot facility has two studios and produces programming for ESPN’s U.S. networks, including the late-night SportsCenter, SportsNation, NBA Countdown (control room) and select ESPN Deportes shows.
+The 129,000-square foot facility has four studios and produces programming for ESPN’s U.S. networks, including SportsCenter, NBA Today, NBA Countdown, In the Creas, ESPN FC and ESPN Deportes’ Ahora O Nunca.

 - In April 2018, a new facility at New York’s South Street Seaport overlooking the East River and the Brooklyn Bridge went online.
-With two studios (connected to control rooms at other locations), it is home to the new weekday Get Up!, First Take, NBA Countdown and more (TV, radio, podcasts).
+With two studios (connected to control rooms at other locations), it is home to Get Up, First Take and more (TV, radio, podcasts).
 The 21,000-square-foot space is supplemented by a separate studio for NFL (2020) and a huge rooftop platform that can accommodate a public audience.

-- ESPN added a facility in Charlotte, N.C., in 1999 which totals 38,000 square feet with three studios.
+- In 1999, ESPN added a facility in Charlotte, N.C., which totals 38,000 square feet with two studios.
 As the home of the SEC Network, programming produced there includes The Paul Finebaum Show, SEC Now, SEC This Morning, Marty & McGee, Thinking Out Loud, Out of Pocket and Rally Cap.

-- In addition to Austin, Texas, home of the Longhorn Network, facilities are in Miami, Orlando and Washington, D.C.
+- In addition to Austin, Texas, home of the Longhorn Network, ESPN has a studio in Washington, D.C.

-ESPN Audio is comprised of ESPN Radio, the county’s largest sports radio network; owned and operated stations in New York and Los Angeles; ESPN Podcasts and ESPN Deportes Radio.
+ESPN Audio is comprised of ESPN Radio, the county’s largest sports radio network; ESPN Podcasts and ESPN Deportes Radio.